Big banks using social media, to what effect?

 It has been our experience that big banks often confuse tactics with strategy, which means they too often believe by performing those online tactics that it will make them seem up to date and preferred.

-What they don’t understand is that, with these social media tactics, they are simply speaking to those who already use them.
+Most banks using social media are simply speaking to those who already use them.
 For those that don’t, the process of switching banks feels daunting.
 Therefore, those most likely to switch have reached a point of failure from their current bank, usually the last straw of a point of failure.
 We’ve all reached that point, but still don’t switch much.

 Why is that?
 It’s because once we reach that point, we look at the landscape and find that all the banks promise the same things.
 Do we really think, for example, things will be better over there?
 No, consumers lump them all together because banks have lumped themselves together by marketing the same values.